svisser/tseitin/README.md

 Command-line tool written in Go implementing the Tseitin transformation.

-Formula parser currently does not support negated formulas with connectives or Unicode literals.
+Formula parser currently does not support Unicode or negation of formulas that aren't literals.
 All formulas, including literals, need to be provided with parentheses.

 Algorithm was published in: